This month’s recap focuses on two dynamic magazines: Entertainment Weekly and Wired.

 Just in case: a pica is about one-sixth of an inch, and a point is 1/72 of an inch.
 These are printer’s measurements that have been used for centuries.
 One relationship between them is that there are 12 points in a pica.
 We also use points in measuring type size.
 A 72-point headline is about one inch tall.
 A 36-point headline is half an inch tall.

 A second page from Wired demonstrates a much simpler use of the 12-column vertical grid.
-Here the designer wanted to make sure the images12-grid-2-wired were large enough to be appreciated, and making each four grids wide provided the balance between content for the page and that visibility.
+Here the designer wanted to make sure the images were large enough to be appreciated, and making each four grids wide provided the balance between content for the page and that visibility.

 At a glance, the page looks like a 3-column grid.
 The “trick” in using a grid is always knowing that a 6-column grid lies behind a 3, and a 12-column lies behind both of those.
 Professionals begin with the most flexible grid as they construct pages.